gzweigle/open-hybrid-piano/design/hps_cny70/hps_cny70.md

 ## Other Considerations

 According to [2], a smaller value of R2 results in a larger bandwidth.
 R2 = 2000 ohms is approximately 10KHz bandwidth.
-Tests show R2 < 5000 work ok.
+Tests show R2 < 5000 ohms work ok.

 The CNY-70 output voltage degrades with time [2].
 Expect 10% loss at 1,000 hours and 20% loss at 10,000 hours.
 However, at normal room temperature the lifetime is longer [2].
 If after many years the piano does not play as well, check the voltage VO of each CNY-70 with a multimeter or oscilloscope.